Try these delicious and easy ways to reuse leftover baked potatoes. Never waste another potato with these tasty ideas.

 - Try German Potato Salad and Traditional Potato salad.

-3. Home Fries or pan-fried potatoes
+3. Make Home Fries

 - There are few things better on the planet than home fries that were salvaged from leftover baked potatoes.
 They are so easy to make!
 All you have to do is trim them into wedges, mix them with some onions and peppers and bake them or fry them until crisp.